Online petition pushes for ‘rez dog’ as official state canine

 They are not quite wild and not quite stray.
 The rez dog belongs to no one and everyone.
 They're sometimes fed and cared for by whoever is able

 New Mexico's rez dogs roam free.
 They are the dogs of the land, and their plight is not without controversy.
 They're sometimes seen as abandoned.

 "They're not being fixed and fed, and I think it's crazy," said Sherry Smith, who spent Wednesday evening at a downtown Albuquerque dog park.

 The web page dedicated to the cause estimates 20,000 to 100,000 of the independent canines live in New Mexico as part of their communities dating back thousands of years.

 Making them the state dog, the petition argues, would extend the recognition to New Mexico's indigenous peoples who've long lived side by side with the so-called rez dog, often caring for them.

 “Nothing says New Mexico like rez dog,” said Kenny Barnett, also out with his dog Wednesday.

 Barnett liked the idea, and Gillian Montgomery said it captures the state's canine spirit.

-"Dogs from New Mexico are usually mixed breeds and come from a variety of different backgrounds people take them into their homes," Montgomery said.
+"Dogs from New Mexico are usually mixed breeds and come from a variety of different backgrounds, and people take them into their homes," Montgomery said.

 Ernie Montgomery echoed the sentiments.